Classification using CNN

 A Sequential() model is appropriate for a plain stack of layers where each layer has exactly one input tensor and one output tensor.

 Conv1D() is a 1D Convolution Layer, this layer is very effective for deriving features from a fixed-length segment of the overall dataset, where it is not so important where the feature is located in the segment.
 In the first Conv1D() layer we are learning a total of 32 filters with size of convolutional window as 2.
 The input_shape specifies the shape of the input.
 It is a necessary parameter for the first layer in any neural network.
-We will be using ReLu activation function.
-The rectified linear activation function or ReLU for short is a piecewise linear function that will output the input directly if it is positive, otherwise, it will output zero.
+The ReLu activation function is used: a piecewise linear function that will output the input directly if it is positive, otherwise, it will output zero.

 BatchNormalization() allows each layer of a network to learn by itself a little bit more independently of other layers.
 To increase the stability of a neural network, batch normalization normalizes the output of a previous activation layer by subtracting the batch mean and dividing by the batch standard deviation.
 It applies a transformation that maintains the mean output close to 0 and the output standard deviation close to 1.